jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 -   Matches all html .txt files created by sort_jav.py
 -   Creates a .nfo metadata file that is readable by Media servers like Emby/Jellyfin

 `Set-JAVNfo.ps1` will run a recursive search of .txt files located in the `path` specified in your settings file.
 A .nfo metadata file will be generated with information such as title, release date, studio, genres, and actors.
+Set `prefer-r18-titles` true to do an additional scrape of R18(.)com for better translated titles in your metadata.

 ### Get-R18ThumbUrls.ps1